juicebucket/roadmap_classic/README.md

 ![vcxvxcvx](https://github.com/user-attachments/assets/5e295c56-7000-4c93-8152-4129122fefc9)

-> [!IMPORTANT]
+> [!CAUTION]
-> Crucial information: The 'master' branch is currently under active development and is intended for the new version of the application according to the new RoadMap.
+> The 'master' branch is currently under active development and is intended for the new version of the application according to the new RoadMap.
 This version may contain minor bugs and be unstable.
 It is recommended to keep track of updates and switch to stable releases when they become available.

 For the latest information on the current development status and updates, please refer to the news in the [RELEASES](https://github.com/juicebucket/roadmap_project/releases) section.